 CC: Honey, we can’t just sit on our butts and say everything is fine.
 It’s not.
 We have to do something.
 We lost so many people near and dear to us that it’s our responsibility to keep working until the disease wiped off the planet.

-WW: David Galligan said, “Carole and Tom are the backbone of the STAGE benefit.
+WW: David Galligan said, “Carole and Tom are the backbones of the STAGE benefit.
 They have such great spirit and energy.
 They constantly offer encouraging words and good cheer.
 They lift up everyone involved.
 They are buoyant.”

 CC: Tom and I have been fortunate to have wonderful careers and we feel we must give back.